juandguerrero/Data-Portfolio/README.md

 # 👨‍💻 About Me

-I'm passionate about building scalable data solutions that transform raw data into meaningful business insights.

-My projects focus on applying industry best practices in **data engineering**, **ETL development**, **data warehousing**, **analytics**, and **business intelligence**, while working with modern cloud technologies and automation tools.
+I'm passionate about designing data solutions that transform raw data into valuable business insights.
+My projects focus on applying industry best practices in data engineering, analytics, automation, and business intelligence using modern cloud technologies and scalable architectures.

 Feel free to explore the repositories and connect with me on LinkedIn!

 ---

-## 📫 Connect With Me
+# 📫 Connect With Me

 - **LinkedIn:** https://www.linkedin.com/in/YOUR-LINKEDIN
 - **GitHub:** https://github.com/YOUR-USERNAME